devpro/sales-portal/CONTRIBUTING.md

 ## Build & run a local image

-All the examples are made with Docker CLI.
+Examples are made with Docker CLI.

 ### Docker compose